thatcherfreeman/utility-dctls/README.md

 **Channel**: Indicate which channel corresponds to hue in the input image.

 **Max Hue Code Value**: Indicate whether the hue on the input is scaled 0-1, 0-2pi, or 0-360.

 ---

+### Keystone Correction DCTL

+Helps you fix horizontal or vertical keystoning.
+Also has a resize packed in too so you can do both in a single operation and not need to follow this with node sizing.

+#### DCTL Parameters

+**Endpoint 1-4 X/Y**: Place the four points on horizontal or vertical edges in the image.

+**Transform X/Y**: Pan the image horizontally or vertically to help get rid of any out-of-image pixels.

+**Zoom**: Zoom the image to avoid out-of-image pixels.
+The transform and zoom are folded into the same resample as the keystone correction.

+**Show Guides**: Draws the guidelines and control points on the screen.

+**Edge Behavior**: Pixels sampled outside of the image bounds should be filled with this color.
+Magenta is useful to help you spot unintended blanking.

+**Correction**: Indicate whether you want to correct horizontal, or vertical keystoning, or both.

+**Mode**: Place your four control points with this set to Source, then switch it to Corrected to see the corrected result.

+---